junyang/radb/docs/source/basic.rst

 relation name.
 Note that every query/command should be terminated by a semicolon (``;``).

-For most database systems that RA runs on, relation and attribute names are case-insensitive per SQL standard.
-For example, ``drink`` is just as good as ``DRINK``.
-Attributes can be of a variety of types;
-for details see :ref:`Data Types and Operators`.
+In RA, relation and attribute names are case-sensitive (although some database systems and/or their Python drivers may let you ignore cases).
+When in doubt, always use the exact same names shown in the output of the ``\list;`` command.
+Attributes can be of a variety of types; for details see :ref:`Data Types and Operators`.
 For now just note that RA supports numbers, strings, dates, datetimes, as well as more exotic SQL types.

 Here is an example of a complex query, which returns beers liked by those drinkers who do not frequent James Joyce Pub::